ibm-cloud-docs/AnalyticsEngine/Kernel-Settings.md

 The following executor settings are the defaults:

-- Number of executors: 2
+- Number of executors: Spark dynamic allocation is enabled (the property `spark.dynamicAllocation.enabled` is set to true), with the lower bound (designated by the property `spark.dynamicAllocation.minExecutors`) set to 1 executor.
+No upper bound is set on the maximum number of executors (designated by the property `spark.dynamicAllocation.maxExecutors` which is set to infinity).
+**Important:** As no upper bound is set, certain kernels or Spark applications could utilize the entire cluster, leaving no resources for other kernels or Spark applications to start.
 - Number of cores per executor: 1
 - Memory available per executor: 1.5 GB (1 GB Spark default + 10% YARN overhead memory.
 For details, see  [`spark.yarn.executor.memoryOverhead`](https://spark.apache.org/docs/latest/running-on-yarn.html).

 ### Changing executor settings

-To change settings globally for the cluster, use the Ambari console and update the corresponding property parameters.
+With Spark dynamic allocation enabled by default, your kernel or Spark application to fully utilize the cluster.
+If your applications have specific requirements and you want to have control over the number of executors per application, you can achieve that by updating the corresponding property parameters through the Ambari console or by [providing custom configurations](/docs/services/AnalyticsEngine/advanced-provisioning-options.html).
 You can update a number of settings, including the following:

 Custom spark2-defaults:
+*	`spark.dynamicAllocation.enabled="false"`: Disables Spark dynamic allocations.
 * `spark.executor.instances`: The number of executors per application.
 For example, `spark.executor.instances="2"`

 Advanced spark2-env: